julien-gabard/Snake-Game/README.md

 ## Version history
 #### v0.4.2
 > Addition of a classification by difficulty.
+TODO...
+>> Fix interval.
 #### v0.4.1
 > New font familly.
 >> Not yet finished, there remains the management of the classification when the game is over.